johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Called to serve ###

 [*Military commissioning*], explored how soldiering begins with discerning a calling to military service.
 Messianic discipleship similarly begins with a *calling*.
-This happens as we recognise that we are called to serve the mission of God, in some way: that We are being called to serve the eternal purpose of God---the *vocation* of the Messianic Community.[^cf9]
+This happens as we recognise that we are called to serve the mission of God, in some way: that we are being called to serve the eternal purpose of God---the *vocation* of the Messianic Community.[^cf9]

 ### Many are called, but few are chosen ###

 Soldiers who hear and respond to a calling to military service progress to their commissioning only after satisfactorily completing basic training.
-Jesus' words, *Many are called, but few are chosen*[^cf10] confirms that hearing the call to serve God's mission is only the start.
+Jesus' words, *Many are called, but few are chosen*[^cf10] confirms that hearing the call to serve God's mission is only a start.

 -	Like soldiers, disciples of the Messiah need to learn the basic disciplines and specialised skills required for vocational service.

 -	Progressing from *calling* to *commissioning* requires yielding ourselves fully to the demands of vocational service, becoming disciplined, skilled and faithful in response to our calling.

--	This is what it means to be *chosen* by the Messiah: anointed to work alongside him, bringing in a *harvest of faithfulness,[^cf11]* in the power of his Spirit.
+-	This is what it means to be *chosen* by the Messiah: appointed and anointed to work alongside him, bringing in a *harvest of faithfulness,[^cf11]* in the power of his Spirit.

 -	This is how we are prepared for useful service[^cf12] and enabled to become co-workers with the Messiah in his mission.